opensafely/documentation/docs/ehrql-new-tutorial.md

 ##### Text editor

-You can edit examples in any text editor.
+You can edit dataset definitions in any text editor.

 You may find it useful to use a text editor or integrated development environment that supports Python syntax.